-32. A declaration of consent on the UCAS Application and direct entry application gives permission to the University to process personal and sensitive data (for example - ethnic origin, disability, criminal conviction).
+A declaration of consent on the UCAS Application and direct entry application gives permission to the University to process personal and sensitive data (for example - ethnic origin, disability, criminal conviction).
 This enables those involved with the selection and admissions process to respond to identified additional needs and to enable the University to compile its internal student record.
-(See also para 10)
+More information on how your data can be used if available in the Privacy Notice (Student Enrolment & Application).